ArronBeale/CI_PP5_tee_time/README.md

 ### product Detail
 - Allows the user to view the products details.
+- User stories covered: 13

 <details><summary>See feature image</summary>